Whadup/malocher/README.md

 ## Pitfalls

 Malocher starts each job in a new python interpreter.
 When libraries have changed during the experiment, these changes will be reflected in the outputs of the jobs.
+Try to avoid updating libraries and avoid installing libraries you're currently working on with `pip install -e`.

 ## Software-Cosmos